What is the Hospitals & Clinics Volunteering in Belize all about?

-- Medical students (year 1 – 3) will be able to shadow local doctors and nursing staff at the polyclinic, gaining insight into the healthcare system, local illnesses not so common at home and how to work in a cross cultural team.
-Medical students will rotate departments getting an insight into different aspects of the Belizean healthcare system.
-If you are a 4th year medical student, you should consider the elective placement that is also offered, as this is a better fit to most medical degrees.
+- Medical students (year 1 – 3) will be able to shadow local doctors and nursing staff at the polyclinic, gaining insight into the healthcare system, local illnesses not so common at home and how to work in a cross-cultural team.
+Medical students will rotate to departments, getting an insight into different aspects of the Belizean healthcare system.
+If you are a 4th-year medical student, you should consider the elective placement that is also offered, as this is a better fit for most medical degrees.

 You will be asked to submit a full CV/Resume and to attend a Skype interview with the Kaya team to ensure that your interests and expectations can be assessed.
 A positive attitude and a willingness to help are essential competencies.

 If you are a qualified doctor, you will be asked to provide your medical license and qualifications so that the local team can arrange your Temporary Employment Permit (for a small fee).
 Any qualified practitioners will be asked to register with the Belizean Medical Council, as they would with their own governing body at home, to enable you to be the most help to the local community.

 Resources are limited, so if you need any special equipment, we recommend bringing it with you.
 Everyone is asked to bring their own scrubs and suitable shoes for working in a clinical environment.

 To develop your communication skills within an international team context

 Kaya’s programmes are based in San Ignacio and the surrounding communities.
 San Ignacio, referred to locally as Cayo, is located 2 hours from Belize City along the Western Highway.
 Though a tourist centre, the town and surrounding communities contain a diverse mix of Creole, Mayan and Mestizo populations.
 San Ignacio is also an attractive market town set among pleasant tropical hills.
 The friendly people of San Ignacio enable rich cultural exchanges and productive development projects.